ivory-code/playground/README.md

 # **React-Native-PlayGround**
-- This playground is a repo that summarizes the experimental use of React-Native's various libraries.
+- This playground summarized the experimental use of React-Native's various libraries.

 ## **Playlist**